douglashill/douglashill.github.io/Content/2025/more-ios-conferences-in-europe.md

 date: 2025-06-20T16:08:22+01:00
 %%%

-Here’s another roundup of upcoming Swift/iOS conferences in Europe later this year:
+Here’s another roundup of Swift/iOS conferences in Europe later this year:

 - 18–19 September: [NSSpain](https://2025.nsspain.com/) in Logroño A very fun and sociable conference.
 [Talk submissions](https://docs.google.com/forms/d/e/1FAIpQLSeR9Lg_1gH-ONusOKIQRKQzXy8JKi1mYdiLIpfFkC8OAEN3Xw/viewform) just opened yesterday until the end of the month.
 - 2–3 October: [Server-Side.swift](https://www.serversideswift.info/) in London.
 This is a lot about the language itself so is relevant to iOS developers.
 We’ll have an [NSLondon](https://nslondon.com/) pub evening nearby on the evening between the conference days.
 [Talk submissions](https://www.papercall.io/serversideswift-2025) are open until the end of the month.